Lauranea/FEUP-LDTS/docs/README.md

 - **Multiple Rooms** - In order to provide a fuller experience, multiple small room are available for the player to traverse through during his adventure.
 - **Stairs** - When it comes to stairs there are two possibilities.
 The main one is that the player needs to go upward into a higher area but just walking into the stair, but if the player wishes to go straight ahead, he can jump through said stairs and continue onward.
 - **Ladders** - Just like the stairs, the ladders enable you to go upward and onward, but there are two differences.
 Firstly, as a ladder would, it goes straight up ahead, instead of diagonally.
 Secondly, instead of jumping to go ahead, you jump to go up, and keep running to go onward.

-**Examples**:

-- **Jumping** - The game character will jump when the space bar key is pressed.
-- **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.

 ### PLANNED FEATURES